ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 }

 ```
 If we wouldn't have used the strategy pattern and we would have wanted to pay with a card here too, we would have had to duplicate code or inherit it.
 Then we may have passed unnecessarily this method to childs classes that we should then override ... and so.
-You probably now have the feeling that this would be very complicated when things may have been designed well from the begining.
+You probably now have the feeling that this would be very complicated and things should be well designed from the begining.

-You probably wonder what is the method:
+If you wonder what is the method:

 ```java
 public float setPaymentBehaviour(IPayment payment) {